hackerb9/Tandy-Terminfo/README.md

     stty rows 16 cols 40
     # Backspace key sends ^H not ^?
     stty erase ^H
-    # Left arrow sends ^\, so don't use that to abort and dump core.
+    # Right arrow key sends ^\, so don't use that to abort and dump core.
     stty quit ^-

 ### .inputrc for arrow keys